Makerspace

 • solid black shapes will engrave the material

-• Number of Laser Cutters: 1
+• Number of laser cutters: 1

 • Materials: Plywood, Plexiglas, Cardboard, Bristol Board and paper sold by the Makerspace